 So many things we would love to do after COVID-19!
 Cuba is one of those places that is on many people’s travel bucket list.
 We love the Caribbean vibe and rich culture that Cuba offers, not to mention its stunning natural beauty and beaches to explore during your sailing holiday.

 If you seek to enjoy Cuba in a not so typical tourist way, we invite you to take a sailing trip here.
 The best time to sail is mid-autumn to mid-spring since the summer months often experience more humid temperatures in this climate.

 The best time to sail is mid-autumn to mid-spring

-It is hard to know where to start when planning a sailing vacation; however, Havana is a perfect starting place for visiting Cuba.
+It is hard to know where to start when planning a sailing vacation; however, Havana is a perfect starting place for a sailing destination while visiting Cuba.
 The Hemingway Marina will always have a place for you to dock.
 The first time you arrive, you will be required to fill out some information so that you are ready to go and have the proper permits with you.